Short-term car insurance is exactly what it says: insurance that covers you or another driver for a short time period, anything down to a single day.

 Short-term car insurance is usually valid for anything from one day up to 28 days.
 There are usually restrictions on how many such policies you can take out within a 12-month period.
 Short-term car insurance shouldn’t be seen as a replacement for an annual policy.
-If you’re going to be driving a vehicle regularly then opt for a regular policy.
+So, if you’re going to be driving a vehicle regularly, then opt for a regular policy.

 Who uses short term car insurance?

 Short-term car insurance can be useful for any driver if they encounter some of the issues we’ve looked at already, but there are specific groups who may find it especially useful.